About Community Development

 Location: 310 Gerrard St. E., Toronto

-We believe that the community hold the knowledge and skills needed to create the changes needed in their neighbourhoods.
+We believe that the community holds the knowledge and skills needed to create the changes in their neighbourhoods.
 YSM supports, empowers and connects residents to resources to reach their goals.

 Our Community Development team works directly with neighbourhood residents to support them to build and implement their own ideas for change in the community.
 We also work to create and support collaboration and partnership opportunities with other groups, such as partner organizations and grassroots groups.

 - Collaborative: We work with individuals, neighbourhood residents, youth and other organizations – combining our resources and strengths to create long-lasting positive change in Neighbourhood Improvement Areas.

 - Comprehensive: We support diverse groups of individuals, youth, women, organizations and institutions, from wealth creation, anti-bullying and poverty reduction strategy groups.

 - Cohesive: We work from a holistic strategy to bring groups of people together in order to build stronger networks, initiatives and projects and, ultimately, create sustainable change.

 - We intentionally look for existing strengths and potential in the communities where we work.

 - We recognize the community is the expert and approach them ready to learn from the community members’ lived experiences.